 Critical areas support the conservation of protected species such as the Irrawady dolphin, dugong, and proboscis monkeys, that do not live in protected areas.
 The majority of wildlife in Balikpapan Bay are protected under the Regulation of Minister of Environment and Forestry No. 106 of 2018 on the Protection of Flora and Fauna.
 Critical habitats for protected species have been nearly entirely allocated for industrial purposes.

-This RZWP3K Bill is fragile in the mitigation of disasters such as flood risks, flood vulnerability, oil spills, even potential tsunamis.
+This RZWP3K Bill is weak in the mitigation of disasters such as flood risks, flood vulnerability, oil spills, even potential tsunamis.
 The spatial allocation map fails to apply disaster mitigation approach in its development.
 Coastal areas and mangrove ecosystems identified as flood risk and flood prone areas are not considered in the analysis processes.
 There are no approaches as stipulated in the Government Regulation No. 37 of 2012 on River Basin Management.
 Balikpapan Bay, the estuary of more than 50 sub-river basins, is assessed as separate upstream and downstream entities.
 There are no lessons learned from the oil spill in the Balikpapan Bay.
 Cultivation needs are placed above protection functions.
 This puts the lives of communities and coastal and marine resources on the line.

 At the same time, only 25.22 ha is allocated for fishing community settlements for the entire fishing community, comprising 137,553 households, with 47,477 capture fisher households and 90,076 aquaculture households (Article 8).